Masters-Project-University-of-Leeds/MedLedger-XRPL/README.md

 # 🏥 MedLedger XRPL - FHIR Implementation using XRPL

-> 🎓 Collaboration: This project is currently undergoing active development in collaboration with professors from the University of Leeds, United Kingdom.
+> 🎓 Collaboration: The project is currently undergoing active development under the guidance of professors from the University of Leeds, United Kingdom.

 ---
 ---